al-maisan/infra-4788/README.md

 # how to run it

-## run by downloading the most recent _finalized_ beacon state
+## run by downloading the most recent _finalized_ beacon chain data

-Just run `bin/pgen` to download the most recent finalized beacon state and it will compute the proof for it.
+Just run `bin/pgen` to download the most recent finalized beacon block/state and it will compute the proof for it.

 Example: